-Learning to love yourself can change your whole life and here is why?
+Learn to love yourself and change your whole life…

 How do you normally react to stress at work /home, challenges in relationships, or any other difficulties you encounter in day to day life?

 Do you (like most people) blame yourself when things go wrong or you make a mistake?